Ecological Uprising: 2022 election

 Jovanović and Zelenović signed an electional agreement to create a green-left political bloc in November 2021.
 The We Must coalition was formally launched in January 2022, with NDB and other parties also participating.
 The We Must coalition ultimately won representation in both the republican and Belgrade assemblies, taking thirteen seats in each body.
 Jovanović, who led the coalition's electoral list at the republic level, was elected as a parliamentarian.

 On 1 June 2022, representatives of Ecological Uprising, the Action movement, and the Assembly of Free Serbia announced that they would henceforth act as one party.
 The new party, known as Together (Zajedno!), was formally introduced on 11 June, with Jovanović, Zelenović, and Assembly of Free Serbia leader Biljana Stojković as its co-presidents.

+2023

+After the beginning of the Serbia Against Violence protests in May 2023, EU has acted autonomously inside Together.
+On 6 September 2023, Ćuta announced that he and other EU members left Together due to internal disagreements.
+EU became part of the Serbia Against Violence (SPN) coalition in October 2023, a coalition of political parties organising the 2023 protests.
+SPN announced that it would contest the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections, all scheduled for 17 December 2023.
+In the parliamentary election, SPN won 65 seats, 4 of which went to EU.